argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

     table.add(df)
 ```

-In the previous snippet, we are iterating over the dataset in batches, generating embeddings from our `positive` column (the synthetic queries), and creating a dataframe to be added to the table with the columns `query`, `text` and `vector`, containing the `positive` and `anchor` columns, plus the newly generated embeddings respectively.
+In the previous snippet, we iterate over the dataset in batches, generate embeddings from our `positive` column (the synthetic queries), and create a dataframe to be added to the table with the columns `query`, `text`, and `vector`.
+The dataframe contains the `positive` and `anchor` columns plus the newly generated embeddings, respectively.

 Let's see it in action by making a query.
 For a sample query: "How can I get the current user?" (using the Argilla SDK), we will obtain the embedding using our custom embedding model, search for the first 3 occurrences in our table (using the `cosine` metric), and extract just the `text` column, which corresponds to the chunk of the docs: